-- Applicant completes the application and sends it to Shawnee State Community College, 940 Second Street, Portsmouth, Ohio 45662; a fee of \$10 which is non-refundable should accompany the completed application. - Applicant completes the transcript request form and gives it to his high school counselor.
+- NStudent completes the application and sends it to Shawnee State Community College, 940 Second Street, Portsmouth, Ohio 45662.
+It is suggested that applicants file an application before March 15.
+A fee of \$10.00 which is non-refundable should accompany the completed application. - 2.
+Applicant completes the transcript request form and gives it to his high school counselor.
 The high school counselor will then forward the transcript to the college.
 All transcripts of post high school courses should be forwarded to the college. - Applicant has two persons (who are not relatives) send a letter of recommendation to Shawnee State Community College.
-These letters should be sent to the Director of Nursing. - Applicant completes the Biographical Information form furnished by the college and sends it to Student Services. - Applicant takes the American College Test (ACT) and has scores forwarded to the college.
+These letters should be sent to the Director of A.D.
+Nursing. - Applicant completes the Biographical Information form furnished by the college and sends it to the Director of A.D.
+Nursing. - Applicant takes the American College Test (ACT) and has scores forwarded to the college.
 A minimum score of 16 should be made in all areas. - 6.
 Applicant takes the National League for Nursing (Pre-Nursing and Guidance) Examination.
 This examination is given twice a year at the college but may be taken at other locations with results sent to Shawnee State Community College.
-All scores must be at the 40th percentile or above with the Reading score at the 50th percentile or above. - 7.
+All scores should be at the 40th percentile or above with the Reading score at the 50th percentile or above. - ✓.
 Applicant meets the following high school or G.E.D. requirements. - (a) Grade average in high school of at least 2.5 on a 4.0 scale. - (b) Completed high school level algebra, biology and chemistry with at least a grade of "C." - (Applicants completing these or equivalent courses more than seven years prior to admission to the Associate Degree Nursing Program must repeat these or equivalent courses with a grade of "C" or better; or applicants may take and pass standardized tests to waive repeating any one of these required courses.) - (c) Applicants completing a G.E.D. must show evidence of ability to be successful in college by taking at least two quarters of college work as a full-time student in addition to high school level courses of algebra, biology and chemistry. - (d) Admission requirements may be altered at the discretion of the Admissions Committee. - 8.
 Applicants taking college courses prior to acceptance into the nursing program must achieve the grade of "C" in all required non-nursing courses.
 Applicants achieving lower grades may be admitted with a probationary status.